bmag/emacs-purpose/README.md

 - Imrpoved popup-windows extension (popwin emulation): popup window closes automatically, commands to stick and un-stick the popup window.

-- Improved code1 extension: better detection of buffer changes, dired window if burried (moved to the end of the buffer-list).
+- Improved code1 extension: better detection of buffer changes, dired window is burried (moved to the end of the buffer-list).

+- Created extension for combining Purpose and [perspective](https://github.com/nex3/perspective-el)

 ## Introduction